Sigurd Rosted

-Sigurd Rosted ([ˈrùːstɛt]; born 22 July 1994) is a Norwegian professional footballer who plays as a centre-back for Major League Soccer club Toronto FC and the Norway national team.
+Sigurd Rosted ([ˈrùːstɛt]; born 22 July 1994) is a Norwegian professional footballer who plays as a centre-back for Major League Soccer club Toronto FC.

-Described as a calm and intelligent centre-back with leading abilities, Rosted began his career in his native Norway and made the move to Belgian Gent in January 2018 before making the move to Brøndby one-and-a-half year later.
-He won the Danish Superliga with Brøndby in 2021, before joining Toronto FC in Major League Soccer in January 2023.
+Described as a calm and intelligent centre-back with leading abilities, Rosted began his career in his native Norway and made the move to Belgian Gent in January 2018 before making the move to Brøndby one and a half years later.
+He won the Danish Superliga with Brøndby in 2021, before joining Major League Soccer side Toronto FC in January 2023.

-Rosted is an international for Norway, receiving his first call-up in 2017 and gaining his first international cap in 2018 in a friendly against Albania, in which he also scored a goal.
+Rosted was an international for the Norway under-21 team, receiving his only call-up in 2017.
+His made his first appearance for the Norway senior team in 2018, scoring a goal in a friendly against Albania.

 Club career

 Early career

 Born in Oslo, Rosted played youth football Hasle-Løren and Kjelsås, before joining Sarpsborg 08 ahead of the 2015 season.
 Prior to signing, he had been diagnosed with Bekhterev's disease, a type of arthritis mainly affecting his back, but medication allowed him to play professionally.
 Rosted made his professional debut in September 2015 against Odds BK.